The best laptops to buy for college students in 2021

 Best Chromebook: Acer Chromebook Spin 713

-Those are our top recommendations for college students, and they should be good enough for almost any workload a student might have.
+Those are our top laptop recommendations for college students, and they should be good enough for almost any workload a student might have.
 There are various options for different target audiences here, so you’re sure to find something you like.
-True to its position on this list, the HP Spectre x360 14 would be my personal pick today.
+Not only is it at the top of this list, but the HP Spectre x360 14 would also be my personal pick if I was buying a laptop today.
 I find the versatility of a convertible extremely appealing, and the beautiful design of the Spectre x360 makes it that much more compelling.

 However, back when I was entering college, I probably would have wanted the Razer Blade 14 instead.
 I was much more into PC gaming at the time, and the Razer Blade 14 is perfect for that while still being very compact and portable.
 If you feel the same way, that would be my recommendation.
 With that being said, every option on this list is great, and it could be the perfect one for you.